weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## 6.4.2
+- Look in all graphs to find membership etc. relations of model classes

 ## 6.4.1
 - Overload allowed attributes and relations from included models
 - Allow setting a subclass from an included model of a range